 Credit: Courtesy of Sannino Vineyard Bed & Breakfast

 Looking for a romantic getaway?
 Feel like you’ve ventured to Italy in the Tuscan Villa or Suite at Sannino Vineyard Bed & Breakfast in Cutchogue on Long Island’s North Fork.
-Each morning, share a freshly made breakfast with your sweetheart on your private patio or balcony overlooking the vineyards.
+Each morning, share a freshly made hot breakfast with your sweetheart on your private patio or balcony overlooking the vineyards.
 Wander through the vineyards to the eco-friendly tasting house for a complimentary tasting of Sannino’s locally produced wine and a complimentary cheese platter.
 The tasting house was built using environmentally efficient materials, aligning with the vineyard’s sustainability practices.
 Sip a glass of wine as you watch the sunset over the vineyards from your sumptuously appointed room.
+Wake up with the waves and walk hand-in-hand along the shores of Orient Beach State Park, just 30 minutes from your stay.
+Travel + Leisure magazine once named this beach one of the best secluded beaches in the United States.

 The William Vale (New York City)